McCarthy’s future on the line as he whips debt ceiling deal

 Rep. Thomas Massie (R-Ky.), who was a swing vote on a procedural hurdle to advance the bill in the House Rules Committee, announced his support for the bill in the meeting.
 It is the first legislation that he can vote for that has a chance to make it into law that cuts spending, he said.

-The debt limit deal that McCarthy struck with Biden claws back some spending, increases work requirements on public assistance programs, and does not include tax increases – meeting all of the Speaker’s stated red lines for a deal.
+The deal that McCarthy struck with Biden claws back some spending, increases work requirements on public assistance programs and does not include tax increases — meeting all of the Speaker’s stated red lines for a deal.

-But it has significantly fewer cuts and policy reforms less than the House GOP’s “Limit, Save, Grow” legislation passed in April.
+But it has significantly fewer cuts and policy reforms less than the “Limit, Save, Grow” legislation the House GOP passed in April.
 Some members accuse GOP leadership of overstating how much money the bill saves, pointing out loopholes that can undermine or nullify some of the GOP’s stated wins.

 “If every Republican voted the way that they campaigned, they would vote against tomorrow’s bad deal,” Rep. Lauren Boebert (R-Colo.) said in a press conference Tuesday.